thomasvan/ubuntu16-magento2-nginx-php7/README.md

-### Run the latest magento 2 on Ubuntu 18.04.1 LTS, including:
+### Run the latest magento 2 on Ubuntu 18.04.1 LTS, including

 - Shell In A Box – A Web-Based SSH Terminal - version 2.x
 - nginx version: nginx/1.x
 - php-fpm 7.0.x